elinscott-talks/marvel_pillar_iv_meeting_nov_2024/slides.typ

 == Transferability (or lack thereof)

-TODO
+#align(horizon + center, image("figures/transferability_water.png"))

+#align(horizon + center, image("figures/transferability_cssni3.png"))

 == Integrated in `koopmans`

-New block in the input file
+- new block in the input file

-Simple control of training/testing/deploying
+- simple control of training/testing/predicting

-Generates the ML model as a `.pkl` file for use in subsequent calculations
+- generates the ML model as a `.pkl` file for use in subsequent calculations

+#raw(block: true, lang: "json", read("scripts/cssni3_ml_block.json"))

 == Conclusions
 - lightweight machine-learning models can predict Koopmans screening parameters with high accuracy
 - #pause does not transfer to systems with novel atomic environments and/or substantially different macroscopic screening
-- #pause predicting electronic response can be done efficiently with frozen-orbital approximations and machine learning
+- #pause predicting electronic response can be done efficiently with frozen-orbital approximations and machinepredicting
 - #pause for more details see our arXiv preprint #cite(<Schubert2024>)

 == References